helium/HIP/0055-validator-challenges.md

 All Validators, whether they are in consensus or not, sync blocks normally to keep up with the blockchain.
-As a part of normal processing, they will pull the public key hashes from the block metadata and, with the block hash, generate the same entropy as the Consensus Group members to identify the target H3 region.
+As a part of normal processing, they will pull the public key hashes from the block metadata and, with the block hash, generate the same entropy as the Challenger Validator to identify the target H3 region.
 The Validators will then pull a list of all Hotspots within that region and send each Hotspot connected to them a notification message informing them of a challenge within their region.
 The notification provides the onion key hash of